"But economists say there’s a reason the phenomenon hasn't come to the U.S.: it doesn’t make any financial sense for the bike companies."

 I think you know the answers.

 Come on Greensboro City Council, how many times have you been caught doing business with people who turned out not to be who you thought they were?
 Do the taxpayers not deserve to know who all the owners of Lime Bike happen to be?
-After all, you are giving them our money.
+After all, you are giving them access to our money.